 I feel like I’m Rembrandt and my man Van Gogh is amazin’

 From the beginning, references to popular culture have been integral to rap.
-Similarly to Andy Warhol, emcees have been using this technique to prove that rap is indeed a form of art, one that deserves a similar consideration.
-This technique can also be found in the fashion industry, as luxury street wear begins to be incorporated from designers such as Virgil Abloh and Alexander Wang:
+Similarly to Andy Warhol, emcees have been using this technique to prove that rap is indeed a form of art, one that deserves similar consideration.
+This technique can also be found in the fashion industry, as luxury streetwear begins to be incorporated by designers such as Virgil Abloh and Alexander Wang:

 Alexander Wang in my shopping cart

-In Warhol’s obsession for icons of pop culture, he would certainly have been interested in the rappers who appear to be the new role model and source of inspiration for young people, just like James Dean, Elvis Presley and Elizabeth Taylor before them.
+In Warhol’s obsession with icons of pop culture, he would certainly have been interested in the rappers who appear to be the new role model and sources of inspiration for young people, just like James Dean, Elvis Presley, and Elizabeth Taylor before them.
 For some rappers, rather than using Michelangelo as a talent-fame comparison, look instead for a Warholian one.
-The use of Andy Warhol as a model of reference in a song like Dough-Boy’s would be less for highlighting talent rather than popularity.
+The use of Andy Warhol as a model of reference in a song like Dough-Boy’s would be less for highlighting skill rather than popularity.

 And that’s how you get likes Boy, overnight celebrity